smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 4 - Deeper Into the Dark.md

 "I need air," Sisyphus said.

-"We have work—"
+"We have work-"

 "Five minutes.
 The calculations can wait five minutes."

 Before Daedalus could object, Sisyphus was moving down the tower stairs, taking them two at a time.
-The morning was bright, the palace grounds busy with the mundane tasks of empire.
+The morning was bright, the palace grounds busy with the mundane tasks of the empire.
 No one noticed one more worker moving with purpose through the olive groves.

-He found a vantage point above the harbor—a collapsed section of old wall, overgrown with vines, perfect for watching without being seen.
+He found a vantage point above the harbor - a collapsed section of old wall, overgrown with vines, perfect for watching without being seen.
 Below, the black-sailed ship rocked gently at anchor.
 The tributes stood in a line on the dock, fourteen of them, guarded by men with spears.

 A harbor official held a papyrus manifest, calling names.
 "Philippa of Marathon.
 Nikodemos of Athens.
-Kallisto of—"
+Kallisto of-"

 Each name was met with a trembling voice acknowledging.
 Some of the tributes were crying.
 Most looked terrified.
-But one stood apart from the others—a boy, maybe sixteen, with the bearing of someone who'd trained for combat.
+But one stood apart from the others - a boy, with the bearing of someone who'd trained for combat.
 He watched everything with careful attention, noting guard positions, exit routes, the layout of the dock.

 "Theseus," the official called.
 "Son of Aegeus."

 "Here," the boy said calmly.

-The guard nearest him noticed something in the boy's hand—a ball of red yarn, bright against the dark wood of the dock.
+The guard nearest him noticed something in the boy's hand -a ball of red yarn, bright against the dark wood of the dock.
 "What's this?"
 The guard snatched it, examining it with mild curiosity.
-"Planning to knit while you wait for the beast?"
+"Planning to knit while you wait to die?"

 He laughed and tossed it into the harbor.
 It hit the water and sank immediately, pulled down by its own weight.

 Theseus's face went blank.
 His hands clenched into fists, then slowly relaxed.
 He said nothing.
 Did nothing.
 Just watched the spot where the yarn had disappeared, as if memorizing the exact location.

-The other tributes were crying harder now, but Theseus just stood there, perfectly still, perfectly composed, while his plan was casually destroyed by a guard who didn't even know what he'd done.

 Sisyphus pressed against the wall, barely breathing.
-A patrol passed nearby—two guards making their rounds.
+A patrol passed nearby - two guards making their rounds.
 One paused, looking directly at the vines where Sisyphus hid.
 Sisyphus didn't move.
 Didn't breathe.
-Ten thousand years of patience, of waiting for the boulder to settle before pushing again.
+Ten thousand years of patience have paid off.

 The guard shrugged.
 "Thought I saw something."